- Check out my Old School, New Body Reviews.

-So I looked for something more beginner level.
+So I looked for something more beginner friendly.
 I couldn’t find anything so my buddy just had me concentrate on a few exercises every time I went.
 I got pretty good results and became the thinnest I had ever been in my life!
 I got down to 170lb (I’m 5’9) and was quite happy with how I looked.

 Unfortunately I did not keep up with going to the gym.
 In college it was free! and right there on campus.
 After college it cost money and I wasted a lot of time getting to and from the gym, so I ended up not going.

-So what did I decide to do?
+So what goals did I set?

 - Look good